After nearly a decade of travel, work, and artistic fulfillment, Katharine Hepburn returned to Hollywood and Spencer Tracy.

 While John works to change his father’s mind, it’s Mrs. Prentice who eventually changes Matt Drayton’s heart.
 With an emotional appeal to his forgotten sense of romance, Mrs. Prentice reminds Matt of the intense feelings he once had for Christina.

-Thanks to the wisdom of Mrs. Prentice, Matt Drayton reaches his decision: he joins Mrs. Prentice and Christina in support of the marriage.
-Matt’s acceptance of the union is heartfelt.
-And his blessing is just as full of love for his wife as it is of support of the young couple:
+Thanks to the wisdom of Mrs. Prentice, Matt Drayton reaches his decision.
+He joins Mrs. Prentice and Christina in support of the marriage.
+Matt’s acceptance of the union is heartfelt, and just as full of love for his wife as it is of support for the young couple:

 In the final analysis it doesn’t matter a damn what we think.
 The only thing that matters is what they feel, and how much they feel for each other.
 And if it’s half of what we felt.
 That’s everything.”

 And with that, John and Joanna will presumably make their flight to Switzerland, and begin their new life together.

 But first, dinner is served at the Drayton home.

 And that’s the end of the film.

 Years of Growth